getsentry/sentry-docs/src/collections/_documentation/server/performance.md

 ## Monitoring Memory

 There are cases where Sentry currently buffers large amounts of memory.
-This may depend on the client (javascript vs python) as well as the size of your events.
+This may depend on the client (JavaScript vs Python) as well as the size of your events.
 If you repeatedly run into issues where workers or web nodes are using a lot of memory, you’ll want to ensure you have some mechanisms for monitoring and resolving this.

 If you’re using supervisord, we recommend taking a look at [superlance](https://superlance.readthedocs.io) which aids in this situation: